Heart disease is the number one cause of death in both the United States and the United Kingdom.

-Potentially, prescribed cholesterol and high blood pressure medications may not be necessary for people whose immune systems are strong enough to fight off potential health risks.
+Potentially, prescriptions of cholesterol and high blood pressure medications may not be necessary for people whose immune systems are strong enough to fight off potential health risks.

-More research needs to be conducted to fully gather sufficient information before that step can be taken, but the path looks hopeful.
+More research is necessary to fully gather sufficient information before they take that step, but the path looks hopeful.

 Doctors can also attempt to learn more about why certain people are born with better and stronger immune systems than others, and how to strengthen those of weaker people.